Earth Day At 50: Climate Activists Go Digital Amid Pandemic Shutdown

 But large gatherings are not possible amid the global coronavirus pandemic, so Earth Day has moved online.
 Millions of people around the world are expected to take part in the anniversary of what organizers call "the largest secular observance in the world."

-Last year, President Trump's office issued an Earth Day message that did not mention climate change.
-At times, he's even denounced the issue as a hoax.
+President Trump and the First Lady also take part in a tree planting ceremony at the White House today.
+Last year Trump's Earth Day message did not mention climate change, and at times he's even denounced the issue as a hoax.

 In fact, on the eve of this year's anniversary Trump directed his administration to work on a financial aid plan for the oil and gas industry, which has been hit hard by global shutdowns to address the pandemic.